Jephthah-Figures in Hamlet: Ambitious, Desperate, Traumatized Outsiders?

 LIKE YOUNG FORTINBRAS,

-JEPHTHAH FAILS NOT TO PESTER WITH MESSAGE
+JEPHTHAH FAILS NOT TO PESTER WITH MESSAGE, BUT PREVAILS

 Young Fortinbras, quite surprisingly, follows many aspects of the Jephthah plot:

-2. He gathers up a band of idle men and ruffians or thieves to attack Denmark, like Jephthah, who took up with a similar group of men after being kicked out of Gideon's home.
+2. He gathers up a band of idle men and ruffians or thieves to attack Denmark, like Jephthah, who took up with a similar group of men after being kicked out of Gilead's home.

 3. Fortinbras attempts diplomacy to settle his land dispute with Norway, pestering Claudius with letters, like Jephthah, attempting diplomacy with the Ammonites.